Arize-ai/open-inference-spec/spec/feature.md

 ## Embedding Features

 If a set of columns are meant to be grouped into a "composite", they MUST have matching names.
-For example, if there is a column named `:feature.vector:prompt` and `feature.text:prompt`, then these two columns are meant to be grouped.
+For example, if there is a column named `:feature.vector:prompt` and `:feature.text:prompt`, then these two columns are meant to be grouped.
 It is this mechanism that can be used to associate data to a embedding vector.

 Here is an example of an embedding for a prompt: